umass-gis/workshops/content/basics-qgis/tutorial.md

 ![Data layers in a new QGIS session](media/tutorial_1.png "Data layers in a new QGIS session")

-Reminder
-{: .label .label-yellow }
-Make sure to save your map session often!
-This will save you a lot of heartache if you make a lot of changes and then your power goes out.
-Not that that has every happened to me :-/
+Make sure to save your map session often.
+This will save you a lot of heartache if you make a lot of changes and then your power goes out!
+{: .danger}

 ---
 ## Check their CRS's